 During the event DANNIE presented its in-house OCP RunBMC daughterboard, a server management controller based on the ASPEED AST2500 dedicated SoC (System on the Chip): https://www.opencompute.org/documents/ocp-runbmc-daughterboard-card-design-specification-v1-4-1-pdf.

-The controller is designed for remote server administration and monitoring (regardless of the main server motherboard) based on Intel and ARM platforms, including servers powered by ARM CPUs of the Russian company Baikal Electronics.
+The controller is designed for remote server administration and monitoring (regardless of the main server motherboard) based on Intel and ARM platforms.
 The board uses the OpenBMC firmware.

 DANNIE focuses on adaptation and improvement of OpenBMC firmware for specific platforms and specific customer needs, such as improving monitoring functionality for specific server hardware, WEB-interface and and logging capabilities.

 "The release of a BMC module designed to open standards is our first step toward supporting the open architecture communities," says Sergey Zorin, president of DANNIE.
 "We have long been active members and contributors to various open source software projects.
 Now we have started to move towards open source hardware communities as well.
-This will allow us, on the one hand, to bring advanced technology to Russia and, on the other hand, to introduce our products to the global market.
+This will allow us to introduce our products to the global market.